How to Remove Filter in Excel (5 Easy & Quick Ways)

 You also can use the keyboard shortcut CTRL + SHIFT + L to apply or to remove the Filter.

-Open the sheet then press the CTRL + SHIFT + L key to remove Filter from your sheet.
+• Open the sheet, then press the CTRL + SHIFT + L keys to remove Filter from your sheet.

 Keyboard Shortcut to Remove Filter in Excel

-5. Using VBA to Remove Filters from All Worksheets of Workbook
+Method 5 – Using VBA to Remove Filters from All Worksheets of a Workbook

-In case your workbook contains multiple worksheets where Filter is applied rather than removing all the Filter manually you can use the VBA to remove Filters from all of your worksheets at once.
+If your workbook contains multiple worksheets where Filter is applied, rather than removing each Filter manually, you can use VBA to remove Filters from all of your worksheets at once.

 Using VBA to Remove Filters from All Worksheets of Current Workbook